sublimator/catalogue-tools/src/utils-v1/src/slicer/README.md

 ## Future Work

-`catl-slice` will likely remain in the repository as a frozen artifact of curiosity—a testament to the exploration of the CATL v1 format's limitations and the valuable lessons learned from its implementation.
+`catl1-slice` will likely remain in the repository as a frozen artifact of curiosity—a testament to the exploration of the CATL v1 format's limitations and the valuable lessons learned from its implementation.

 Any future development efforts on v1 would be better directed toward creating an entirely new tool, perhaps a `catl-bulk-slicer` but that should be done "as needed":
 * Process the input file only once to create multiple slice outputs in a single pass